 Brackett also has a “noise abatement procedure” when departing on 26L or 26R.
 They are trying to keep airplanes from flying directly over houses west of the airport.
 If traffic and safety allow, they prefer that we make a slight left turn at the end of the runway and fly over the lake, rather than the houses.
 This means that our upwind leg is angled, so our crosswind leg is usually very short before we turn to the downwind leg.

 We will do pattern work at Brackett; initially we will do full stop landings.
 If the landings are going well – staying on the centerline, good distance and so forth, then we might do “touch and go” landings.
-To do a touch and go, we have to be “cleared for the option”, not “cleared to land”.
+To do a touch and go, we have to be “cleared for the option” or “cleared for touch and go”, not “cleared to land”.
 For a touch and go, after landing, you keep the airplane on the runway centerline and retract the flaps (I will handle this initially) and then accelerate to take off again.
 I will only do a touch and go if we are ready to takeoff again with at least 2000′ of runway left.

 Returning to El Monte

 When we are ready to depart Brackett and return to El Monte, we will ask for a “straight out departure”.
 We will climb to 2500′ and remain well north of the 10 freeway.
 Once we have received a frequency change from Brackett, we’ll listen to the El Monte ATIS.
-Because of the shape of El Monte’s airspace, we need to call about 7 miles east of the airport.
-I like to stay just a little south of the Santa Fe Dam and call El Monte “7 miles east, inbound for landing, request left base entry”.
+Because of the shape of El Monte’s airspace, we need to call at least 7 miles east of the airport.
+Depending on a number of factors (our exact position, traffic at EMT, and the preferences of the controller), we might be assigned “left traffic”, “fly direct to Irwindale Speedway and make a modified straight-in”, or “enter left base”.
+These all assume runway 19 is in use.
+Can you select a good point to aim for in each case to set up for the entry?

 Discussion on altitudes